NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Discordant Voice.md

 **Prerequisites** courageous anthem
 * * *
-Your [[Spells/Courageous Anthem|Courageous Anthem]] lets loose a discordant shriek that imbues your allies' attacks with powerful sonic reverberations.
+Your [[Courageous Anthem|Courageous Anthem]] lets loose a discordant shriek that imbues your allies' attacks with powerful sonic reverberations.
 While your allies are affected by your _courageous anthem_, their weapon Strikes and unarmed attacks deal an additional 1d6 sonic damage.

 *Source: Pathfinder Player Core*
 *ORC*